lateinit-apps/guitar-app/docs/how-to-s.md

 ### How to setup a connection to the database

-- Locate the `rearguarde/configuration/.env` and create a copy of this file in `rearguarde` directory &ndash; the latter isn't published to the repository thus no crucial data will be disclosed
+- Create the `rearguarde/configuration/db_settings.json` as the copy of `rearguarde/configuration/db_settings_example.json`.
+Your newly created settings file has already been added to the `.gitignore` and won't published to the repository
-- Enter the real value for the `CRACK_PASSWORD` variable (it should be known since you've finished [this guide](db-postgresql-setup.md))
+- Enter the real value for the `crack_password` entry (it should be known since you've finished [this guide](db-postgresql-setup.md))
-- Make sure you have re-entered the virtual environment
-- Probe your connection with running `rearguarde/model/zeugma.py`
+- Probe your connection with running `rearguarde/model/zeugma.py`: on success, you'll see a prompt with possible database manipulations

 ### How to run the Rearguarde application